lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose-Util/README.md

     the hash value (zero based index) sets the current value for the option.

-This hash is edited in place: the changes made by the user are saved as new current values.
+This hash is edited in place: the changes made by the user are saved in this hash.

-The following arguments can be the different options.
+The options are passed as named arguments.
+See [Options valid for all routines](#Options valid for all routines).

 When `settings-menu` is called, it displays for each list entry a row with the prompt string and the current value.
 It is possible to scroll through the rows.
 If a row is selected, the set and displayed value changes to the next.
 If the end of the list of the values is reached, it begins from the beginning of the list.